vjos/aneurysm-detection-project/readme.md

 ## Instructions
+This repo uses MLflow for model tracking.
+Environment variables to link to a tracking server can be found in .env.
 To run all the models in this repo successfully, a CUDA GPU is required.
 Set up the environment, either through the dockerfile or by manually installing the requirements and pointnet2_ops_lib/ with pip.

 The models were evaluated using the 5-fold cross validation splits from the IntrA dataset (data not included in this repo).